thibaultcha/lua-resty-socket/README.md

 local is_luasocket = getmetatable(sock) == socket.luasocket_mt -- depends on surrounding context

-local times, err = sock:getreusedtimes() -- 0 if underlying socket is LuaSocket
+local times, err = sock:getreusedtimes() -- 0 if the underlying socket is LuaSocket

 sock:settimeout(1000) -- converted to seconds if LuaSocket